 My passions are material science research, education and art.
-Currently, my work focusses on the development and understanding of functional optoelectronic materials and thin films: transparent conducting oxides (TCOs), carrier selective contacts, hybrids, and discovery of new materials by combinatorial synthesis.
-Our optoelectronic materials find application in energy conversion and/or efficient devices like solar cells, light emitting diodes and transparent electronics.
+My research group's work focusses on the development and understanding of functional optoelectronic thin film materials: hybrid halide perovskites, transparent conducting oxides (TCOs) and p-type transparent conducting materials.
+We explore and develop physical vapour deposition (PVD) techniques to achieve thin film growth control, tune optoelectronic material properties and even discover new materials.
+Our optoelectronic thin film materials find application in energy conversion and/or efficient devices like solar cells, light emitting diodes, photonics and transparent electronics.

 Before coming to UTwente, I have been team leader for the transparent electrodes development at the Photovoltaics and Thin-Film Electronics Laboratory (PVLab) of the Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland.
 I obtained my Ph.D. in Physics from Leiden University, The Netherlands in 2012, working on resistive switching memories.

 More information about our research in the link:

 UT Research Information System

 Courses Academic Year 2023/2024

 TEDx presentation (2015).
 Language: Spanish (English subtitles) https://www.youtube.com/watch?v=FjCFNkHbSlo&t=18s